jkboyce/jkboyce.github.io/_posts/2020-04-13-SVPWM-motor_control.markdown

 $$i$$ entering each of the three coils.
 In other words you only have two degrees of freedom in controlling the coil currents, since $$i_w = -(i_u + i_v)$$.
 Still, two degrees of freedom are enough to specify any $$\vec{B}$$ that lies in a plane.
-It just takes a bit of trigonometry to work out the necessary currents.
+A bit of trigonometry works out the necessary currents.

 A second subtlety is that, practically speaking, you control the time-averaged current through each coil using pulse width modulation of the driving voltage.
 A